This was not an easy post to write. It is tough to pick the 29 most beautiful cities in United States – there were so many candidates.

 San Diego boasts near perfect weather all year round plus an amazing 70 miles of beautiful coastline.
 The city offers urban, coastal and inland neighborhoods.

 The perfect place to begin admiring this beautiful US city is a drive along Highway 101 also known as the Pacific Coast Highway.
 This road takes drivers from San Diego all the way to Oceanside.
+(California is a great place to take an iconic road trip).

 Highlights along the way include stopping for a hike in Torrey Pines State Reserve, Cardiff by the Sea and its market, the Meditation Gardens in Encinitas and the pier at North Oceanside.